 - Developmental disorders, including mental retardation and learning disorders

-- Psychiatric disorders, including psychosis, mood disorders, and personality disorders
+- Psychiatric disorders, including psychosis, mood disorders, and personality disorder

 Our Forensic Neuropsychology Services

-If you think you or a family member would benefit from a forensic neuropsychological assessment, call our office at (847) 584-1894.
-We can tell you more about your eligibility, as well as what you can expect from the evaluation.
+If you think you or a family member are involved in a legal matter and you feel you would benefit from a forensic neuropsychological assessment, call our office or contact us via our website.
+We can tell you more about your eligibility as well as what you can expect from the evaluation.